1

 In baseball data science involves analyzing player and game data to improve team strategies, player performance, and scouting.
 Data scientists use statistical models, machine learning, and visualization tools to identify patterns and make data-driven decisions that enhance team success.

-MLB data scientists typically earn between $70,000 and $120,000 annually, depending on experience, education, and the level of responsibility.
-Salaries can vary based on the organization, location, and whether they have specialized skills in statistics, programming, or sports analytics tools.
+Baseball data scientists typically earn between $70,000 and $120,000 annually, depending on experience, education, and the level of the organization.
+Senior roles or those in major league organizations can earn higher salaries, often exceeding $150,000.
+Skills in statistics, programming, and sports analytics tools are important for this role.

 What are the key skills and qualifications needed to thrive as a Baseball Data Scientist, and why are they important?